sanskruti-sn/Smart_Agriculture_Monitoring_and_Management_System/README.md

 Smart Agriculture Monitoring & Management System

-It is a system that detects the health status of the crop.
-It first registers the farmer and his/her crop details.
-Then user has to sign in and get into the system.
-After successful sign in, the user is taken to "Smart Agriculture Dashboard".
-This dashboard has various tabs, such as Pests, Fertilizer, Market Prices, Irrigation, Harvest Records, Crop Health Monitoring, Weather Data, Sensors and Profile.
-Live weather data of temperature, humidity and precipitation is collected in the Weather Tab, based on the location of the farmer, which will be mentioned by the farmer, when he/she registers their crop.
-In my project, I have used dummy data of sensors for testing purpose.
-It has an hourly data retailed to Soil Moisture, PH of water, CO2, TDS.
-The sensors tab also has a facility to visualize the data in graph format.
-Based on the data collected in the Sensors tab and Weather Tab, a health status is given to the user of his/her crop in the Crop Health Monitoring tab.
-If their are any deficiencies in the crop, then in the out of range field, the deficiencies will get mentioned.
+The Smart Agriculture Monitoring & Management System is designed to assess the health status of crops effectively.
+The process begins with the registration of the farmer and their crop details.
+Upon successful registration, users can sign in and access the system, leading them to the "Smart Agriculture Dashboard."

+The dashboard features various tabs, including:

+- Pests
+- Fertilizer
+- Market Prices
+- Irrigation
+- Harvest Records
+- Crop Health Monitoring
+- Weather Data
+- Sensors
+- Profile

+In the "Weather Data" tab, live data on temperature, humidity, and precipitation is collected based on the farm's location specified during registration.

+For testing purposes, the project currently utilizes dummy sensor data.The system gathers hourly data on soil moisture, water pH, CO2 levels, and Total Dissolved Solids (TDS) in the "Sensors" tab.
+This tab also offers graphical visualizations of the collected data.

+Using the information from the "Sensors" and "Weather Data" tabs, the system provides a health status update for the crops in the "Crop Health Monitoring" tab.
+Any deficiencies detected are highlighted in the "Out of Range" field.

-To use the software, please read the project manual.
+For detailed instructions on using the software, please refer to the project manual.